feathersjs/docs/api/authentication/oauth.md

 ### Account linking

-To _link an existing user_ the current access token can be added to the oAuth flow query using the `feathers_token` query parameter:
+To _link an existing user_ the current access token can be added to the OAuth flow query using the `feathers_token` query parameter:

 ```html
 <a href="/oauth/github?feathers_token=<your access token>">